How to fix problems with a new build home

 Poorly fitted windows and doors

 Windows and doors in your new build home should fit snugly and securely.
 Poorly fitted windows and doors can lead to drafts, water ingress, and increased energy bills.
 If you notice gaps or feel cold air around these fittings, it's a sign they might not be properly installed.
-It's essential to address these issues promptly to maintain your home's energy efficiency and comfort.
+You must address these issues promptly to maintain your home's energy efficiency and comfort.

-Proper installation of windows and doors is key to preventing future problems.
+Proper installation of windows and doors prevents future problems.
 Check for uniform gaps around the frame and ensure seals are intact.
 If you find any issues, contact your builder or home warranty provider.
 They are responsible for rectifying such defects, often covered under the builder warranty period or new homes warranty scheme.

 Cracks in walls and ceilings

 Cracks can appear in internal walls and ceilings as your new build property settles.
-However, distinguishing between minor aesthetic issues and potential structural defects is crucial.
+However, you must be able to distinguish between minor aesthetic issues and potential structural defects.
 Small cracks are common and usually not a cause for concern, but larger, widening cracks could indicate serious structural issues.

 To distinguish between minor and major defects, look at the crack's width and length.
 Minor cracks are often hairline and result from the property settling.
 In contrast, major defects present as wider, longer cracks, possibly indicating structural problems.
 For peace of mind, consult a professional if you're unsure about the severity of the cracks.